isomorphicAlgorithm/thesis/app/README.md

 MYSQL_ROOT_PASSWORD=<choose-a-strong-password>
 ```

-SOS: .env.local should also have the correct credentials inside.
+Also .env.local should be created and have the correct credentials inside.
+(Check the .env.local.example)

 If your local user’s UID/GID aren’t 1000, adjust HOST_UID/HOST_GID accordingly.